Skip to main content

 - Senior Director, Accounting, Reporting & Procurement | World Vision, Inc.

-Understand key charity assessment metrics and how they are evolving, particularly in the area of program impact
+This session will help practitioners understand key charity assessment metrics and how they are evolving, particularly in the area of program impact.

 Learning Objectives:

-• High level review why charity assessment ratings are important to your nonprofit organization
+• Identify why charity assessment ratings are important to your nonprofit organization.

-• Learn how these metrics are evolving and how these changes may impact your organization
+• Recognize how these metrics are evolving and how these changes may impact your organization.

-• Understand how CPAs can lead the way in identifying opportunities to maximize ratings and provide early warning signs based on financial plans and results
+• Indicate how CPAs can lead the way in identifying opportunities to maximize ratings and provide early warning signs based on financial plans and results.

 10:55 AM – 11:45 AM EDT